 Unbalanced Investigation:

 The reliance on manipulated evidence from the recorded call underscores the one-sided nature of the investigation.
 Detectives appeared to be focused on securing an arrest rather than uncovering the truth.
+By ignoring the broader context of the conversation and failing to consider Guilfoy’s outright refusal to confess, investigators demonstrated a clear bias against him.

 Standard Investigation Procedures

 An article published on March 31, 2008, in Clarksville’s newspaper, The Leaf Chronicle, titled “Young Victims Put First,” outlined the standard procedures for child abuse investigations in Clarksville.
 Detective Fitting was prominently featured, describing a process that includes immediate medical evaluations and thorough forensic evidence collection.
-The deviations from these standard procedures in Guilfoy’s case are therefore particularly concerning.
+Her deviations from these standard procedures in Guilfoy’s case are therefore particularly concerning.

 Failure to Investigate Financial Debt